bdunu24/Matomo-Web-Analytics/README.md

 Now, your id_rsa.pub key has been successfully uploaded to the remote account!

-# PART 3: Installing Docker
+# Part 3: Installing Docker

 Docker is an application that simplifies the process of managing application processes in containers.
 Containers allow users to run applications in resource-isolated processes.
 In this section, we will install Docker then use it to work with containers and images, and then push an image to a Docker Repository.